SanderBeekhuis/workshop-git/labs/2_new_and_less_used_commands.md

 6. Look at the resulting git history.
 Can you see that a rebase does not actually move anything, but just recreates commits.

 # Bonus Exercise: Cherry pick

 Set up a git history with a main branch and a released version branch.
-Like pseudo git log below.
+Like the pseudo git log below.
 ```
 * (main) latest work
 * some recent work